Accreditation Program and COVID-19: FAQs and Guidance

 If you are submitting a Progress Report, it should detail the impacts of the pandemic on the museum’s ability to address the tabling issues.
 If you are submitting a Final Report and will be unable to fully address the tabling issues due to the COVID-19 crisis’ impact on the museum, provide the details, any drafts of plans or documents of what was to be completed as part of the tabling, and a description of when and how the tabling issues will be completed.

-The Commission will take all into account when reviewing the museum’s final report.
-It will make the decision on how the museum moves forward in the process.
+The Commission will take everything into account when reviewing the museum’s final report.
+At that time, it will make the decision on how the museum moves forward in the process.

 Eligibility Requirements and Standards

 During this time of economic upheaval, your museum may have to make very tough staffing decisions, including furloughs or layoffs.
 The Accreditation Commission is temporarily suspending the eligibility requirement that there be at least one paid professional on staff.
 Review and consider the Retrenchment and Downsizing Guidelines, and understand that furloughs, layoffs, or otherwise reducing your workforce does not automatically negatively impact your museum’s accredited status.

 Regarding the number of hours open (min.
 1,000 hrs/year):

 The Accreditation Commission will not be enforcing this minimum eligibility requirement.
 We know that nation-wide closures will be reflected in your reported attendance and revenue figures as well.
 See the Alliance’s resources on using digital platforms to remain connected to audiences during closures.

 I can’t meet XYZ standard – will I lose my accreditation?